 Make sure that your past performance projects are of similar size and scope.
 Past Performance is a large part of your Technical score when the federal government evaluates your bid proposal.
 Small and medium-sized businesses usually do not have the people or critical skill sets to handle larger government contracts.
 To overcome this hurdle, you could form a teaming agreement to fill the gaps.

-7. Take advantage of questions and answer sessions.
+7. When Writing Proposals for Government Contracts, Take advantage of questions and answer sessions.

 If a government RFP is unclear, it is important to communicate with the designated contracting officer as soon as possible.